Frequently Asked Questions (FAQs)

 Q: How long do sessions last?

-A: Typical sessions last for 52 minutes, but you may schedule for more time if you believe you need a longer session or need time to decompress from session before leaving the office.
+Typical sessions last for 45-53 minutes (insurance standards), but you may schedule for more time if you believe you need a longer session or need time to decompress from session before leaving the office.
+You can also schedule for less time if needed, although we suggest for maximum benefit that at least 45 minutes is best.

 Q: Is there any difference in counseling for a minor?